 Our Mission and Philosophy

-At Children's Dentistry of Cocheco Valley we strive to create an environment that is both kid-friendly and caring in order to treat the children of Cocheco Valley.
-Our approach is thorough, comprehensive, supportive and non threatening.
+At Haas Dental Dover we strive to create an environment that is both kid-friendly and caring in order to treat the children of Dover and the surrounding areas.
+Our approach is thorough, comprehensive, supportive, and non-threatening.
 We specialize in treating patients from infancy through adolescence, as well as individuals with special needs.

 We believe in the “show, tell, do” method so that there are no surprises for your child and they are aware of what is happening with their treatment.
-We are interested in stimulating a lifetime of good dental health for your child and that begins are at very young age.
+We are interested in stimulating a lifetime of good dental health for your child, which begins are at a very young age.

 Your scheduled appointment time has been reserved specifically for you.
 We request 24-48 hours notice for any appointment that needs to be rescheduled.
 We are aware that sometimes unforeseen events sometimes require missing an appointment and we appreciate your co-operation.